datacommonsorg/mixer/deployment/README.md

 gcloud builds submit --tag gcr.io/datcom-mixer/go-grpc-mixer:<TAG>

 If you need to point to a different Bigtable table or BigQuery dataset, update the corresponding bt_table.txt or bq_dataset.txt.
+Both of them have to version, prefixed with prod_ or staging_.

 To deploy the project, run the command below.
 ```shell